 Both Chase and Capital One offer checking accounts, savings accounts, certificates of deposit (CDs) and IRAs.
 However, the terms and conditions for those products do vary per bank.
 Chase offers two primary savings accounts, including the Chase Savings and Chase Premier Savings accounts.
 While the accounts do require monthly fees, there are ways for you to waive them.
 However, the costs for opening a CD do differ in range.
 The APY the CD earns at depends on the account balance you open the CD with, and the term length you choose.
 Chase’s CD term lengths range from one to 120 months.
 Luckily, Chase’s CDs don’t require a monthly maintenance fee.

 Chase does offer quite a few checking accounts tailored toward your financial needs.
-Offered under checking accounts are Chase Total Checking®, Chase Premier Plus Checking, Chase Premier Platinum Checking and two additional student checking accounts (Chase High School Checking and Chase College Checking).
+Offered under checking accounts are Chase Total Checking®, Chase Premier Plus Checking, Chase Secure Banking, Chase Sapphire Banking, Chase Private Client Checking and two additional student and kids checking accounts (Chase First Banking, Chase High School Checking and Chase College Checking).

-Capital One offers two different savings accounts, including the 360 Savings® Account and the Kid’s Savings Account.
+Capital One offers two different savings accounts, including the 360 Performance Savings and the Kids Savings Account.
 The 360 Savings® Account functions as your most basic savings fund.
-The Kid’s Savings Account, on the other hand, allows you to deposit money into your child’s savings account.
-One of the best features about the Kid’s Savings Account is that it requires no minimum opening deposits or maintenance fees.
+The Kids Savings Account, on the other hand, allows you to deposit money into your child’s savings account.
+One of the best features about the Kids Savings Account is that it requires no minimum opening deposits or maintenance fees.

 Both savings accounts also automatically provide you access to Capital One’s Automatic Savings Plan.
 This plan basically let’s you give Capital One permission to save money for you.
 You just have to tell the bank how much money you’d like to save, and how often you want it transferred to your 360 Savings account.
 In addition, Capital One’s CD rates exceed those offered by Chase.
-Capital One’s CD term lengths range from six months to five years with APYs between 0.60% and 2.80%.
+Capital One’s CD term lengths range from six months to five years with APYs between 3.90% and 4.75% (as of June 5, 2023).
 You can now also easily add beneficiaries to your Capital One CDs online.

 Capital One vs. Chase: Fees

 Both Chase and Capital One charge different fees for different banking actions, but it might shock you to see how far the gap between those fees is.
 Chase’s checking and savings accounts do require monthly maintenance fees but these are waivable.
 All Capital One accounts, however, come without monthly maintenance fees and minimum opening deposits.
 You’d think this no-fee Capital One trend would end here, but it doesn’t.
-Chase charges a $2.50 fee for every withdrawal made from an out-of-network ATM, while Capital One doesn’t charge anything.
+Chase charges a $3 fee for every withdrawal made from an out-of-network ATM, while Capital One charges a slightly lower $2.

 |Chase vs. Capital One|

 There are some fees you can avoid with careful attention to your account.
-When it comes to overdrafts, Chase charges a $34 fee but also offers free overdraft protection transfers.
-You’ll typically be able to avoid monthly fees when using Capital One, but you will receive fees for overdrafts.
-Capital One charges you a $35 fee if you overdraw from your account.
+When it comes to overdrafts, Chase charges a $34 fee, but also offers free overdraft protection transfers.
+You’ll typically be able to avoid monthly fees when using Capital One, as well as a program for if you overdraw from your account.
 You may also receive a fee on outgoing wires.
-For foreign withdrawals, Chase charges a $5 fee, while Capital One charges no currency conversion fees.

 Capital One vs. Chase: Rates

 When it comes to interest rates, Chase only offers a 0.01% APY for both its savings and checking accounts.
-Capital One, however, offers a 1.00% APY for its basic savings accounts.
-It also offers a 1.60% APY for its 360 Money Market® account with balances of at least $10,000.
-Capital One’s 360 Money Market® account basically functions as a high-interest online savings account.
+Capital One, however, offers a 4.00% APY for its 360 Performance Savings Account.

 Tips for Finding the Right Bank

-- Before you choose a bank, you should first determine what your savings goals are and whether that bank will help you meet them.
-Do the account opening deposit minimums and fees align with your financial situation, or would opening a free checking account be more suitable?
+- Before you choose a bank, you should determine what your savings goals are.
+Then review whether that bank will help you meet them.
+Do the deposit minimums and fees align with your financial situation, or would opening a free checking account be better?
 Does the bank offer widespread branch accessibility or are they limited in their physical presence?
 Make sure to consider these things before opening an account with a new bank.
 This will help ensure that you find the bank that’s best for you.